RetGal/Dayon/README.md

 This version uses updated libraries, can handle Windows UAC-dialogs and huge screen resolutions, which were causing fatal errors in previous versions.

 Previous releases can be found on the original project site: http://dayonhome.sourceforge.net/

+## Trivia

+Dayon! means "come in!" in Visayas - a local Philippine dialect.